algolia/autocomplete/README.md

 When initializing an autocomplete, there are a number of options you can configure.

 * `autoselect` – If `true`, the first rendered suggestion in the dropdown will automatically have the `cursor` class, and pressing `<ENTER>` will select it.

+* `autoselectOnBlur` – If `true`, when the input is blurred, the first rendered suggestion in the dropdown will automatically have the `cursor` class, and pressing `<ENTER>` will select it.
+This option should be used on mobile, see [#113](https://github.com/algolia/autocomplete.js/issues/113)

 * `hint` – If `false`, the autocomplete will not show a hint.
 Defaults to `true`.